metbosch/script.kodi.http.ambilight/README.md

 # script.kodi.http.ambilight

 A Kodi add-on that controls HTTP RGB lights.
-**This branch is only a fork and doesn't have any change for now.
+**NOTE: This branch is only a fork and doesn't have any change for now.
 My goal is to use as a ambilight backend an Arduino with Wifi capabilities which controls an RGB led strip.**

 ## Light Groups